The Best Smart Home Device Deals in Amazon's Mid-Year Sale

 Whether you’re looking to streamline a few processes in your house or keen to go full-scale smart home, there’s an Amazon Alexa device out there to suit everyone.

-Amazon is currently offering discounts across its range of smart home devices during its big mid-year sale. so if you’ve been looking for a reason to try one or an excuse for an update – this is it.
+Amazon is currently offering discounts across its range of smart home devices during its big mid-year sale, which is set to end Sunday, June 6.
+So if you’ve been looking for a reason to try one or an excuse for an update – this is it.

 If you don’t own any smart home tech, or the ones you do have might be getting on in years, the convenience of Amazon’s Alexa devices have changed our lives in so many ways and solidified themselves as the tech companion we can’t live without.

-If these deals aren’t to your liking, or it doesn’t include the smart devices you’re interested in, Amazon Prime Day is coming up soon.
+If these deals aren’t to your liking, or it doesn’t include the smart devices you’re interested in, Amazon Prime Day starts on June 21.
 The online retailer’s massive sale event usually includes bargains for its Alexa-enabled devices, so we wouldn’t be surprised a few decent deals pop up.

 Get a Fire TV Stick 4K and Echo Dot (4th Gen) for $134